Zeyu-Li/Unreal-Tutorial/README.md

    ![walkSound](images/walkSound.jpg)
 4. The easiest way to play the sounds are to do it with the animations, otherwise, you may have to program in logic to play the sounds (is a lot of work)
-5. Since I have the 1st person controller, go to the firstperson character animation (Content -> FirstPerson -> FirstPerson_AnimBP)
+5. Since I have the 1st person controller, go to the first person character animation (Content -> FirstPerson -> FirstPerson_AnimBP)
 6. Click on **Animation** on top right
 7. Now you see the fire animation, but you want to get to the run animation, so go to the **Asset Browser **on the bottom right corner
 8. Somewhere in the timeline under Notifies (doesn't matter where because we don't have a walk animation), right click and select Add Notify -> Play Sound